YuriFanatic/Circadia-SchedulerAI/README.md

 install mySQL and get the connection running

-paste this into the query box and run:
+paste this into the query box and run: <br>
 USE user_demo;

 CREATE TABLE users (